Creating To Do Lists In WordPress

 Show Added By

-If this option is enabled (‘Yes’), you can display which of your members has added an item to the to-do list.
+If enabled (‘Yes’), you can display which of your users has added an item to the to-do list.

 Note: This setting only applies if ‘List View’ is set to ‘Group’.